-The parameter file name must be known to SAPDBA utilities for the proper operation of SAPDBA when it is working with BrightStor ARCserve Backup; the file is located under the \$ORACLE_HOME\database directory.
+The parameter file name must be known to SAPDBA utilities for the proper operation of SAPDBA when it is working with CA ARCserve Backup; the file is located under the \$ORACLE_HOME\database directory.

-To modify the settings in the parameter file, follow these steps:
+To modify the settings in the parameter file

-1. Start the Oracle Configuration Utility by clicking the Windows Start button and choosing Programs, Computer Associates, BrightStor ARCserve Backup Agents, Oracle Agent BACKINT Configuration.

-The Backup Agent for R/3 Oracle Configuration window appears as shown in the following example:
+1. Start the Oracle Configuration Utility from CA, CA ARCserve Backup Agents, Oracle Agent BACKINT Configuration.
+The Backup Agent for R/3 Oracle Configuration window appears.
 2. On the Security Information tab, modify the local or remote Backup Server Windows security information.

 3. Click on the Volume Backup tab.

-The Volume Backup tab appears as shown in the following example:
+The Volume Backup tab appears as shown in the illustration: